-High grade: ratings given to counterparties with strong to very strong its obligations.
+High grade: ratings given to counterparties with strong to very strong capacity to meet its obligations.

-Standard grade: ratings given to counterparties with average capacity to meet
+Standard grade: ratings given to counterparties with average capacity to meet its obligations.

 The Company manages its liquidity profile to be able to service its long-term debt as these fall due by maintaining sufficient cash from operations.
 The Company maintains cash to meet its liquidity requirements for up to 30-day periods.